RickGelhausen/StartStopFinder/README.md

 conda activate extramapping
 ```

 In addition, it also requires some scripts from `HRIBO` in order to do the mapping.
 If you do not have an `HRIBO` installation, you can simply download the `mapping.py` script from [GitHub repository](https://github.com/RickGelhausen/HRIBO/blob/master/scripts/mapping.py).
-(You will also need the `total_mapped_reads.py` script, but this is present in the ORFDetector folder too.
+(You will also need the `total_mapped_reads.py` script, but this is present in the StartStopFinder folder too.
 Ensure that both scripts are in the same folder.)

 | Name                 | Command Line Argument | Description                                                                                                           |
 |----------------------|-----------------------|-----------------------------------------------------------------------------------------------------------------------|